pornkilla/nubel/src/assets/polylines-effect.md

                       float pixelWidth = 1.0 / (uResolution.y / uDPR);
                       normal *= pixelWidth * uThickness;

-                      // When the points are on top of each other, shrink the line to avoid artifacts. float dist = length(nextScreen - prevScreen);
+                      float dist = length(nextScreen - prevScreen);
                       normal *= smoothstep(0.0, 0.02, dist);